- How does this work?

 Do you give discounts? [top]

 We give discounts on purchases of bundles of registrations.
 Five registrations come at a 10% discount; 15 at a 15% discount, and 25 registrations come at a 20% discount.
 You can purchase these bundles here.
-Additionally, there is a ten percent discount when enrolling in the full set of courses in a certificate program.
+Bundled registrations can be used to register multiple people for individual classes, or can be used to register individuals in several classes over time.
+In addition to bundled discounts, there is a ten percent discount when enrolling in the full set of courses in a certificate program.

 Can I enroll from another country? [top]